 Because symptoms can be similar to other nail problems, it’s important to correctly diagnose whether or not you have a fungal nail infection before beginning treatment.

 Diagnosis is quick and painless.
 We take a biopsy, clipping off part of the nail and sending it to the laboratory for testing.
-It takes between three and five weeks to confirm the diagnosis.
+We use an advanced test called PCR (Polymerase Chain Reaction) to find small amounts of DNA in a sample, using a process known as amplification.
+It takes between one and three weeks to confirm the diagnosis.

 If your results come back negative, your toenail condition may be caused by a trauma to the nail or nail bed.
 In this situation, we would use standard chiropody treatment, trimming and remodelling the nail to improve its appearance.